Published by Engineering News

 Maharaj pointed out that, currently, there were no titanium 3D printing waveguide manufacturers in Africa and that 3D printing could potentially allow the manufacture of waveguides than were both cheaper and more efficient than those produced using CNC machines.
 Also, the materials traditionally used to make waveguides were aluminium, copper and bronze, which were heavy.
 The NewSpace/AISI project was using titanium alloy powder, resulting in lighter products.
 The objective is to create a new South Africa-based manufacturing method for waveguides.
 There is a lot of competition in this sector and any attempt to break into it using conventional manufacturing methods would be highly unlikely to succeed, given the existence of established producers in India and China.

 The project is currently in Phase 1 and has so far allowed the production of prototype resonators using additive manufacturing.
 (While waveguides guide electromagnetic energy, resonators confine it; but they both work in the same way.)
 However, these have suffered from having rough surfaces, so have had to be subjected to further processing, followed by postprocessing treatment, and finally electroplating with copper.
 The prototypes have then been subjected to structural and radio frequency testing.

 “What problems did we have?
 We had difficulty finding a big enough 3D printer,” reported Maharaj.
 Ironically, the CSIR has what is currently the world’s biggest 3D printer, the Aeroswift machine (although, reportedly, the Chinese are now building machines as big as, or even bigger than, Aeroswift), but that was fully booked and, thus, unavailable.
-“We found one at the Central University of Technology, Collaborative Programme in Additive Manufacturing.”
+“We found one at the Central University of Technology, Collaborative Programme viagra government funded in Additive Manufacturing.”